mffkht/mffkht/README.md

 ### 💁‍♀️ About Me

 - 🔍 Aspiring SQA driven by testing and clean code
 - 🌱 Currently diving deep into *Laravel*
-- 🎯 Interested in *UI/UX Design*
 - 📫 Reach me at: *maffiakhateg@gmail.com*

 ---